yomanx/Text-Quest-Reader/README.md

 ---

-## Project Usage
+## Using the project

-If you use the project as a base for your own project or reuse parts of the code:
+If you use the project as a basis for your own project or borrow parts of the code:

-- mention the author: **albruevich**
+- specify the author: **albruevich**
-- add a link:
+- add the link:
   https://github.com/albruevich/Text-Quest-Reader